iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 > over complicated if all you want to do is order a repeat prescription.<br> :date: __2020-11-28 18:06:24__

 > doesn't allow to log in<br> :date: __2020-11-27 23:48:59__

-> Too many irrelevant pop up links when logging in making it difficult to get to the bit I need (repeat prescription).
-I can get through them but others may struggle<br> :date: __2020-11-27 13:54:02__